 - Language: Italian, English is spoken in some places (tourist attractions, restaurants, shops)

-I hope you have enjoyed reading about the top 10 places to visit in Genoa, please share on Facebook, Twitter or Pinterest so your friends and family can read too.
+I hope you have enjoyed reading about the top 10 places to visit in Genoa, please share on Facebook, Twitter or Pinterest.
 Sharing is caring!

 Have you been to Genoa?
 What would you recommend doing?